kristi11/ww-filament/README.md

    ```
    https://github.com/kristi11/ww-filament.git
    ```
-   or if you have a different name you'd like to use for the project create an empty folder with your desired name and run the following command:
+   or if you have a different name you'd like to use for the project create an empty folder with your desired name, `cd` into that folder and run the following command:
    ```
    https://github.com/kristi11/ww-filament.git .